iamsilk/IAmSilK/README.md

 ## Projects

 ### UNB Cybersec
-I am the Training Coordinator for the [UNB Cybersecurity Club](https://unbcybersec.com/), where I develop and present training material for many hacking topics, including web security, reverse engineering, cryptography, and forensics.
+I am the **former** Training Coordinator for the [UNB Cybersecurity Club](https://unbcybersec.com/), where I develop and present training material for many hacking topics, including web security, reverse engineering, cryptography, and forensics.

 ### OpenMod
-I actively contribute to the [OpenMod plugin framework for .NET](https://github.com/openmod/OpenMod/).
+I **used to** actively contribute to the [OpenMod plugin framework for .NET](https://github.com/openmod/OpenMod/).

 ### Unturned Plugins
-I develop free plugins for the game Unturned, primarily using OpenMod.
+I **no longer** develop free plugins for the game Unturned, primarily using OpenMod.
 I no longer am taking paid commissions.
 If you have a question, contact me through [the OpenMod Discord server](https://discord.gg/B2D48rc).

+Dang, it sounds like I need a project.
+If you have something cool, let me know.

 ![SilK's GitHub stats](https://github-readme-stats.vercel.app/api?username=IAmSilK&show_icons=true&theme=tokyonight)